joshcanhelp/josh-to-11/input/symlinked/posts/2022/2022-01-04-eleventy-custom-content-type-collections.md

 title: "Eleventy Custom Content Type Collections and Layouts"
 excerpt: "How-to on creating separate collections and layouts for a custom content type.
 In this case: cocktails!"
-tags: [ "Eleventy", "Obsidian", "JavaScript", "Content Management" ]
+tags: [ "Eleventy", "Obsidian", "JavaScript" ]
 featured_img: /_images/2022/bartender_THUMB.jpg

 ---